France Rode: Early work

-France’s early contact with the world outside Slovenia (which was at that time part of Yugoslavia), were two summer jobs in Germany and a few school excursions.
+Rode’s early contact with the world outside Slovenia (which was at that time part of Yugoslavia), were two summer jobs in Germany and a few school excursions.
 These contacts subsequently led him to visit companies in Sweden, Denmark, the Netherlands, and Germany, which exposed him to advanced technologies of that era.
 They also triggered in him a desire to learn more about new places and people.
 Soon after his graduation in Ljubljana, he filed an application at Northwestern University in Evanston, Illinois and in November 1960 he boarded the Slovenian ship Bohinj.

-France earned a master's degree in bio-medicine at Northwestern University in 1962.
+Rode earned a master's degree in bio-medicine at Northwestern University in 1962.
 In September of the same year he joined Hewlett-Packard Company in Palo Alto, California where he worked periodically for over twenty years.

 Pioneering work on pocket calculator

-France’s subsequent contribution was just as vital for HP as the former and it consisted of the first integrated circuit designed within the company.
-The engineers and the management were anxiously awaiting the arrival of the processed chip, which arose from France’s cutting and pasting of its layout.
-Being armed with two most important technologies that catapulted Silicon Valley, France was the obvious choice for carrying the intricate load of designing the miniature processor for HP-35, the first scientific pocket calculator.
-While he did not get the recognition of having designed the first microprocessor in the world, France’s HP-35 calculating unit had all the characteristics associated with a microprocessor.
+Rode’s subsequent contribution was just as vital for HP as the former and it consisted of the first integrated circuit designed within the company.
+The engineers and the management were anxiously awaiting the arrival of the processed chip, which arose from Rode’s cutting and pasting of its layout.
+Being armed with two most important technologies that catapulted Silicon Valley, Rode was the obvious choice for carrying the intricate load of designing the miniature processor for HP-35, the first scientific pocket calculator.
+While he did not get the recognition of having designed the first microprocessor in the world, Rode’s HP-35 calculating unit had all the characteristics associated with a microprocessor.
 It had a complete instruction set for controlling its arithmetic units.
 The algorithms for trigonometric and logarithmic algorithms took advantage of this instruction set which has put the slide rule out of business.
 But it also opened the door to a new genre of pocket calculators.

-Using the same hardware as the HP-35, France designed the HP-80 business calculator, that replaced reams of tables used to compute mortgages, returns on investments and other business transactions with a dedicated keyboard.
-France also foresaw the need for a laptop style computer and has proposed and then led to completion the development of the Briefcase Computer.
+Using the same hardware as the HP-35, Rode designed the HP-80 business calculator, that replaced reams of tables used to compute mortgages, returns on investments and other business transactions with a dedicated keyboard.
+Rode also foresaw the need for a laptop-style computer and has proposed and then led to completion the development of the briefcase computer.

 Hewlett-Packard oscilloscopes had a poor reputation and the top management asked the central Research & Development Laboratory to do something about it.
-A new promising concept called for an integrated processor and France was asked to help.
+A new promising concept called for an integrated processor and Rode was asked to help.
 For him this was such an easy task that he found time to enrich the final prototype named “Smart Scope” with many vital ideas, which later became topics of his doctoral dissertation in 1975.